Users, uses and production of gender statistics: an overview

 means equal opportunities, rights and responsibilities for women and men, girls and boys.
 Equality does not mean that women and men are the same but that women’s and men’s opportunities, rights and responsibilities do not depend upon whether they are born female or male.
 It implies that the interests, needs and priorities of both women and men are taken into consideration.
 While gender equality is an important goal in itself – an issue of human rights and social justice – steps towards greater equality can also contribute to the achievement of other social and economic objectives.

 + Gender equity

-refers to the process of being fair to women and men, girls and boys, by taking into account the different needs of women and men, cultural barriers and (past) discrimination of a specific group.
-Gender equity may involve the use of temporary special measures of differential treatment to compensate for historical or systemic bias or discrimination against one sex, in order to obtain equality of outcomes and end results.
-It is a means to ensure that women and men, girls and boys have an equal chance not only at the starting point but also when reaching the finishing line.
+refers to the process of being fair to women and men, girls and boys, by taking into account the different needs of women and men, cultural barriers and past and present discrimination against a specific group.
+Gender equity may involve the use of temporary special measures of differential treatment to compensate for historical or systemic bias or discrimination against one sex in order to obtain equality of outcomes and end results.
+It is a means to ensure that women and men, girls and boys, have an equal chance not only at the starting point but also when reaching the finish line.

 + Gender indicators

 are a useful tool in monitoring gender differences, gender-related changes over time and progress towards gender equality goals.
 In general, indicators are statistics with a reference point (a norm or a benchmark) against which value judgments can be made.
 Indicators have a normative nature, in the sense that a change from the reference point in a particular direction can be interpreted as "good" or "bad".
 In the case of gender statistics, the status of women in a particular country is usually evaluated by reference to (comparison with) the situation of men in that country.
 In a few cases, such as for maternal mortality or access to antenatal services, the norm is the situation of women in other countries.